From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 It’s not luck.

-He didn’t sacrifice everything.
 He took breaks, went for walks, played table tennis, ate his favorite food.
-But he knew when to stop and return to his books.

 He treated each day like a new mock test.